optimizely/javascript-sdk/packages/optimizely-sdk/README.md

   - [Web browsers](https://caniuse.com/#feat=es5)

 Other environments likely are compatible, too, but note that we don't officially support them:
+  - Progressive Web Apps, WebViews, and hybrid mobile apps like those built with React Native and Apache Cordova.
   - [Cloudflare Workers](https://developers.cloudflare.com/workers/) and [Fly](https://fly.io/), both of which are powered by recent releases of V8.
   - Anywhere else you can think of that might embed a JavaScript engine.
 The sky is the limit; experiment everywhere! 🚀